Installing the CP2102 Driver

 4. Check Your System: It’s possible that the driver is already on your computer because it comes with the Linux system from a certain version.
 You can check by typing ‘lsmod’ in the terminal and looking for something called cp210x.

-See also USB to RS232 Driver
+See also FT200XD Full Speed USB to I2C Bridge Driver

 How do I check my kernel version?